 Dongdaemun Design Plaza (DDP)

 This spaceship looking building, crowned as the most iconic landmark of the Korean design industry definitely deserves a slot in your itinerary.
-It is designed by world-renowned architect Zaha Hadid.
-If you’re into architecture, this will be your architecture mecca.
 It is a multipurpose space comprises an art hall, a museum, a design lab, a design market and an outdoor park.
 Expect to see, shop and breathe all things design here 24/7 because this city never sleeps.
 If you’re lucky enough to visit during the Seoul Fashion Week, catch a glimpse of your favourite Korean artists and supermodels as the space transform to a star-studded bash.

 Stunning Nature Attractions